Anglo-French War (1778–1783): Caribbean, 1778–1779

 De Bouillé carefully maintained a façade of peace in his dealings with Dominican authorities while he began preparing his forces on Martinique.
 On 2 September he and Lieutenant Governor Stuart signed an agreement that formally prohibited privateering crews to plunder.
 The next day de Bouillé sent one of his officers to Dominica to see whether a Royal Navy frigate was still anchored in Prince Rupert's Bay (near present-day Portsmouth).
 Stuart, suspicious of the man, had him questioned and then released.
 On 5 September de Bouillé was informed that the frigate had sailed for Barbados.
 He struck fast, defeating the British at Dominica in September 1778.
 De Bouillé left a garrison of 800 (700 French regulars and 100 free black militia) on the island, turned its command over to the Marquis de Duchilleau, and returned to Martinique.
 These events were the first in a series of military actions resulting in the change of control of Caribbean islands during the war, in which De Bouillé was often involved.

 News of Dominica's fall was received with surprise in London; considering that a single ship of the line might have prevented the attack, Admiral Barrington was widely blamed for the loss, and criticised for adhering too closely to his orders.
-French Admiral the comte D'Estaing arrived in the West Indies in early December 1778 in command of a fleet consisting of 12 ships of the line and a number of smaller vessels.
-At about the same time a British fleet under Admiral William Hotham also arrived, augmenting the West Indies fleet of Admiral Samuel Barrington.
+In December 1778, a French fleet of 12 ships of the line and several smaller vessels under Admiral Charles Henri Hector, Count of Estaing arrived in the West Indies.
+At about the same time a British fleet under Admiral William Hotham also arrived, augmenting the fleet of Admiral Samuel Barrington.
 The orders and reinforcements whose late arrival had held Admiral Barrington at Barbados were to launch an attack on French-held St. Lucia, which the British then captured in December 1778.
-Despite d'Estaing's attempt at relief, the British used St. Lucia to monitor the major French base at Martinique, where d'Estaing was headquartered.
+Despite Estaing's attempt at relief, the British used St. Lucia to monitor the major French base at Martinique, where Estaing was headquartered.